while1618/BootstrapBugZ/README.md

 It's designed specifically for experienced developers who want complete control over their applications.
 You'll need to understand the written code, which is entirely yours to adapt, extend, and own.

-The goal is to provide a reliable and customizable foundation that eliminates repetitive tasks, letting you focus entirely on crafting your unique business logic.
+The goal is to provide a reliable and customizable foundation that eliminates repetitive tasks, letting you focus entirely on your business logic.

 ### Core features